Skip to page content

 Medication

-Medicines used to prevent blood clots are called anticoagulants.
+Medicines that thin the blood can be used to help prevent blood clots.
 These can be given by injection into the skin or sometimes as a tablet.
-In some situations, aspirin is enough.
-Your doctor will advise which is best for you, based on research evidence.
+Your doctor will advise which is best for you, based on research evidence and your risk of bleeding.

 In some situations, the medication may be continued for a while after you have left the hospital.
 If you need to continue with daily injections at home a nurse will show you how to give them correctly.

-Anticoagulants reduce your risk of developing a clot, but increase your risk of bleeding.
+Blood-thinning medicines can reduce your risk of developing a clot but increase your risk of bleeding.
 This may lead to bruising or more serious internal bleeding.
-Because of this, we assess whether bleeding might be a problem.
-If your risk of bleeding is thought to be similar or exceeds your risk of a blood clot, you will not be given an anticoagulant.

 Antiembolism stockings